TobleMiner/Palm-IIIc-CCFL-led-retrofit/README.md

 removing the bare LCD cell from the LCD assembly.
 After removal of the LCD cell the white tape over the CCFL tube in the white backlight diffuser assembly can be pulled up.
 Then the CCFL tube can be removed.
-Next the assmbled LED PCB can be placed into the diffuser assembly in the same spot where the CCFL tube was previously located.
-After reassembly of the LCD assembly it can be playced back into the case, also reassembling the midframe.
+Next the assembled LED PCB can be placed into the diffuser assembly in the same spot where the CCFL tube was previously located.
+After reassembly of the LCD assembly it can be placed back into the case, also reassembling the midframe.
-Finally it is necessary to peform a small modification of the Palm's mainboard to disable the original CCFL inverter and enable control of the LED backlight.
+Finally it is necessary to perform a small modification of the Palm's mainboard to disable the original CCFL inverter and enable control of the LED backlight.
 The Palm IIIc employs a LX1686CPW CCFL controller for backlight control.